Calvin University: Academic buildings

-The Spoelhof Fieldhouse Complex, located on the north end of campus, houses a number of classrooms and houses the Kinesiology department.
+The Spoelhof Fieldhouse Complex, located on the north end of campus, houses a number of classrooms and the Kinesiology department.
 The fieldhouse underwent a major renovation and expansion in 2009.

 The Covenant Fine Arts Center is one of the most recognizable buildings on campus, given its giant heptagon shape.
 Designed around the central auditorium, which seats 1,011, the CFAC houses the music and English departments.
 The CFAC auditorium is the preeminent musical performance space on campus featuring exceptional acoustics.
 At the back of the stage is the 39 rank, 32 stop mechanical action organ built by Schlicker Organ Company in 1966.
 Since its opening, the CFAC has hosted over 18,000 events.
 The auditorium is designed for versatility and is equipped with acoustical curtains, shifting acoustic deflection panels, a stage lift, and three catwalks.
-The building was closed for 2009-2010 for extensive remodeling.
+The building was closed for 2009–2010 for extensive remodeling.

 In 2002, the DeVos Communication Center was constructed across the East Beltline Road.
 It is connected to west campus by the Calvin Crossing bridge.
 The building's upper-level houses department and faculty offices for both the political science and communications arts and sciences departments.
 Additionally, there is a suite of audiology and speech pathology classrooms and facilities including a working clinic.
 The lower level of the building features media production and consumption facilities such as the Bytwerk Video Theatre, an audio studio, sound stage, control room, and editing suites for audio and video production.
 The ground floor features classrooms, a public atrium, and a snack shop.

 In March 2021, the university began construction on a new building to house the Calvin University School of Business.
 The building resides on the east side of the campus, next to the DeVos Communication Center.
-The Business Department Chair envisions classrooms designed specifically for case studies, a new computer lab, breakout rooms, a hospitality area, seminars with local businesspeople, lots of study space, and a large “Calvin University School of Business” sign.
+The Business Department Chair envisions classrooms designed specifically for case studies, a new computer lab, breakout rooms, a hospitality area, seminars with local businesspeople, and study spaces.

 Hekman Library

-Beginning in 1917 with 3,500 volumes, Calvin's "library room" eventually became the modern Hekman Library now boasting over one million volumes.
+Beginning in 1917 with 3,500 volumes, Calvin's "library room" eventually became the modern Hekman Library now holding over one million volumes.
 The collection's emphasis is on works in the traditional liberal arts disciplines.
 The library's strongest collections are in Theology, Religion, American literature, British literature, and Philosophy.

-In terms of books, serial backfiles, and other paper materials held, Hekman Library is currently the largest private academic library in the state.
+In terms of books, serial backfiles, and other paper materials held, Hekman Library, as of 2013, is the largest private academic library in the state.

 The H. Henry Meeter Center for Calvin Studies is located in the Hekman Library.
 The center specializes in John Calvin and Calvinism.
 With many rare items, books, manuscripts, articles and literature, the Meeter Center is the largest collection of Calvin materials in North America.